dotmaster/NodeBase/README.md

 - useStack: true/false extracts function name from Stacktrace (highly experimental) for printing out the current context (DEFAULT is true)
 - emitLog: true/false if to emit the log messages as an event of form ('level', {message: logMessage, data:anyObj}) (DEFAULT is true)
 - autoId, autoUuid: true/false if to generate an Id, Uuid for each object (DEFAULT is true)
+- addToCollection: true/false if to turn on the global caching (DEFAULT is false)

 ## Using the utility functions
   nodeBase.uuid()